Table of contents

 Two more tables can be set up in the middle so that the desks that are next to each other can be separated so that a corner desk workstation is created for each.
 This solution is particularly interesting if a separate room is available in an office for any meetings and mostly individual tasks have to be processed.

-If there is no separate room for team meetings in the office, the desks can also be aligned with the view to the wall.
+If there is no separate room for team meetings in the office, the desks can also be aligned with the view of the wall.
 In order to continue to sit at right angles to the window, two desks should still be placed next to each other.
 The space between the two workstations can be left free and there is enough space in the middle of the room for a joint project table where the team can meet for a meeting.

 Some solutions can be implemented for the benefit of the optimal ergonomic position.
 On the one hand, there is the classic conference table variant, at which several desks are simply set up next to each other so seamlessly that the team members sit around the group of tables.